ViSymRe: Vision Multimodal Symbolic Regression: Introduction

 \section{Introduction}

-Revealing the underlying mechanisms and laws of natural phenomena from observational data has emerged as a core goal in contemporary artificial intelligence (AI).
-In 2009, Schmidt and Lipson published an influential study in \emph{Science}, demonstrating how symbolic regression (SR) can derive laws in classical mechanics, including Hamiltonians, Lagrangians, and other laws of geometric and momentum conservation, from motion-tracking data~\cite{schmidt2009distilling}.
-This work highlights the potential of SR in facilitating scientific discovery~\cite{wang2023scientific, krenn2022scientific}.
-As a data-driven method, SR aims to automatically discover mathematical expressions that best describe the relationships between variables and target (also known as the dependent variable, output, response, or outcome in different fields) from the input datasets.
-In fields such as physics, chemistry, and ecology, SR is extensively used~\cite {quade2016prediction, neumann2020new, kim2020integration, burlacu2023symbolic}.
+Revealing the underlying laws of natural phenomena from observational datasets has emerged as a core goal in artificial intelligence.
+In 2009, Schmidt and Lipson published an influential study in \emph{Science} demonstrating that symbolic regression (SR) can derive laws of classical mechanics from motion-tracking data~\cite{schmidt2009distilling}.
+This work highlights the potential of SR in promoting scientific discovery~\cite{wang2023scientific, krenn2022scientific}.
+As a data-driven method, SR aims to automatically discover equations that best describe the datasets.
+In fields such as physics, chemistry, and ecology, SR is widely used~\cite{quade2016prediction, neumann2020new, kim2020integration, burlacu2023symbolic}.

-In the early 1990s, Koza introduced genetic programming (GP) for SR, where the individuals are regarded as expression trees with operators, variables, and constants as nodes~\cite{koza1994genetic}.
-GP simulates biological processes like gene replication, crossover, and mutation to evolve individuals~\cite{schmidt2010age, la2016epsilon, la2018learning, udrescu2020ai}.
-When the initial population is large and the probabilities associated with crossover and mutation are well-calibrated, GP-based models show resistance to local optima.
-However, they are usually inefficient.
-The bottleneck lies in the vast search space of expressions and the lack of guidance, which has prompted the development of deep learning (DL)-based SR models that guide expression search through gradient descent (GD) or reinforcement learning (RL)~\cite{derner2018data, petersen2019deep, mundhenk2021symbolic, schollparfam}.
-But these models do not fundamentally address the problem of the vast search space, resulting in limited efficiency improvements.
-In addition, both GP-based and DL-based models train a new model for each problem, limiting their ability to accumulate experience from old problems to solve new problems faster, which is another reason for their inefficiency.
+In the early 1990s, Koza introduced genetic programming (GP) for SR, where the individuals are regarded as equation trees with operators, variables, and constants as nodes~\cite{koza1994genetic}.
+GP simulates biological processes like gene replication, crossover, and mutation to evolve individuals~\cite{schmidt2010age, la2016epsilon, udrescu2020ai}.
+When the initial population is large, and the probabilities of crossover and mutation are well-calibrated, GP-based models exhibit resistance to local optima.
+Nevertheless, the extensive search space often necessitates substantial computational resources, which has inspired the development of deep learning (DL)-based SR models that guide equation search through gradient descent or reinforcement learning~\cite{derner2018data, petersen2019deep, mundhenk2021symbolic, scholl2025parfam}.
+However, both GP-based and DL-based models are optimized from scratch for each problem, which limits their ability to leverage prior experience to accelerate convergence on new problems.